OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-068.md

 ## Psalm 68:8

-> The earth quaked;
+> The earth trembled;
-> The heavens also dropped rain at the presence of God;
+> The heavens also poured rain at the presence of God;
-> Sinai itself quaked at the presence of God, the God of Israel.
+> Sinai itself shook at the presence of God, the God of Israel.

 ## Psalm 68:9

-> You made plentiful rain fall, God;
+> You sent abundant rain, God;
-> You confirmed Your inheritance when it was parched.
+> You restored Your inheritance when it was weary.

 ## Psalm 68:10

-> Your creatures settled in it;
+> Your people settled in it;
-> In Your kindness You provided for the poor, God.
+> In Your goodness You provided for the needy, God.

 ---

 ## Psalm 68:11

-> The Lord gives the command;
+> The Lord delivers the message;
-> The women who proclaim good news are a great army:
+> The women who proclaim the tidings are a great host:

 ## Psalm 68:12

-> “Kings of armies flee, they flee,
+> “Kings of armies retreat, they retreat,
-> And she who remains at home will divide the spoils!”
+> And she who stays at home divides the plunder!”

 ## Psalm 68:13

-> When you lie down among the sheepfolds,
+> When you rest among the sheepfolds,
 > You are like the wings of a dove covered with silver,
-> And its pinions with glistening gold.
+> And its feathers with shimmering gold.

 ## Psalm 68:14

-> When the Almighty scattered the kings there,
+> When the Almighty scattered kings there,
-> It was snowing in Zalmon.
+> It was as if it snowed on Zalmon.

 ---

 ## Psalm 68:15

-> The mountain of Bashan is a mountain of God;
+> The mountain of Bashan is a majestic mountain;
 > The mountain of Bashan is a mountain of many peaks.

 ## Psalm 68:16

-> Why do you look with envy, you mountains of many peaks,
+> Why do you gaze with envy, you rugged mountains,
-> At the mountain God has desired as His dwelling?
+> At the mountain God has chosen for His dwelling?
-> Indeed, the Lord will dwell there forever.
+> Indeed, the Lord will reside there forever.

 ## Psalm 68:17

-> The chariots of God are myriads, thousands upon thousands;
+> The chariots of God are countless, thousands upon thousands;
-> The Lord is among them as at Sinai, in holiness.
+> The Lord is among them as He was at Sinai, in holiness.

 ## Psalm 68:18

-> You have ascended on high, You have led captive Your captives;
+> You have ascended on high, You have led captives in Your train;
-> You have received gifts among people,
+> You have received gifts from people,
-> Even among the rebellious as well,
+> Even from the rebellious,
 > That the Lord God may dwell there.

 ---

 ## Psalm 68:19

-> Blessed be the Lord, who daily bears our burden,
+> Praise be to the Lord, who daily carries our burdens,
 > The God who is our salvation.

 > Selah

 ## Psalm 68:20

-> God is to us a God of salvation;
+> Our God is a God who saves;
-> And to God the Lord belong ways of escape from death.
+> To the Sovereign Lord belong ways of escape from death.

 ## Psalm 68:21

-> God certainly will shatter the heads of His enemies,
+> God will surely crush the heads of His enemies,
-> The hairy head of one who goes about in his guilt.
+> The hairy crown of those who persist in their sins.

 ## Psalm 68:22

-> The Lord said, “I will bring them back from Bashan.
+> The Lord declared, “I will bring them back from Bashan.
 > I will bring them back from the depths of the sea,

 ## Psalm 68:23

-> So that your foot may shatter them in blood,
+> So that your foot may wade in their blood,
-> And the tongue of your dogs may have its portion from your enemies.”
+> And the tongues of your dogs may have their share from the foes.”

 ---

 ## Psalm 68:24

-> They have seen Your procession, God,
+> They have witnessed Your procession, God,
 > The procession of my God, my King, into the sanctuary.

 ## Psalm 68:25

-> The singers went on, the musicians after them,
+> The singers lead the way, the musicians follow after,
-> In the midst of the young women beating tambourines.
+> Among the young women playing tambourines.

 ## Psalm 68:26

-> Bless God in the congregations,
+> Bless God in the assemblies,
 > The Lord, you who are from the fountain of Israel.

 ## Psalm 68:27

-> Benjamin, the youngest, is there, ruling them,
+> Benjamin, the youngest, is there, leading them,
-> The leaders of Judah in their group,
+> The princes of Judah in their throng,
-> The leaders of Zebulun, the leaders of Naphtali.
+> The princes of Zebulun, the princes of Naphtali.

 ---

 ## Psalm 68:28

-> Your God has commanded your strength;
+> Your God has ordained your strength;
-> Show Yourself strong, God, You who acted in our behalf.
+> Display Your power, God, You who have acted on our behalf.

 ## Psalm 68:29

-> Because of Your temple at Jerusalem
+> Because of Your temple in Jerusalem,
-> Kings will bring gifts to You.
+> Rulers will bring tribute to You.

 ## Psalm 68:30

-> Rebuke the animals in the reeds,
+> Rebuke the beasts among the reeds,
-> The herd of bulls with the calves of the peoples,
+> The herd of bulls with the calves of the nations,
-> Trampling under foot the pieces of silver;
+> Trampling down the pieces of silver;
-> He has scattered the peoples who delight in war.
+> He has scattered the nations who delight in conflict.

 ## Psalm 68:31

-> Gifts will be brought from Egypt;
+> Envoys will come from Egypt;
 > Cush will quickly stretch out her hands to God.

 ---

 ## Psalm 68:32

-> Sing to God, you kingdoms of the earth,
+> Sing to God, all you kingdoms of the earth,
 > Sing praises to the Lord,

 > Selah